Faisal-AlDhuwayhi/Lexer-Parser/README.md

 javac Parser.java
 ```

-*Note*: You can run all the previous commands as one line of commands, by embedding '&&' between them:
+*Note*: You can run all the previous commands as one line of commands, by embedding '&&' between them, like:
 ```
 jflex lexer.jflex && yacc -J parser.y && javac Lexer.java && javac Parser.java
 ```